Maximum and minimum degree conditions for embedding trees: Introduction

 Theorem~\ref{main:2-2} is a variant of Theorem~\ref{main}, but with the much weaker conditions $\delta(G)\geq(1+\delta)\frac{k}{2}$ and $\Delta(G)\geq(1+\delta)\frac 43k$.
 Because of Proposition~\ref{prop:ell'}, these bounds are not sufficient to guarantee an embedding of any given tree $T$, but if we are not able to embed~$T$, then some information about the structure of~$G$ can be deduced.
+Indeed, one can prove that, after deleting few edges and vertices, $G$ looks like the extremal graph from Proposition~\ref{prop:ell'}.
+Roughly speaking, an extremal graph $H$ is a graph with a vertex $x$ of high degree which sees only two components of $H-x$.
+The larger of such components is bipartite and $x$ sees only the larger bipartite class which, moreover, has size at least $\frac23k$.
+The other component may be bipartite, in which case $x$ sees only one bipartition class, or non-bipartite and with size at most $\frac 23k$.
 We will give an explicit description of the corresponding class of graphs, which we will call {\em $(\eps,x)$-extremal graphs}, in Definition~\ref{defii} in Section~\ref{4/3}, but already state our result here.

 \begin{theorem} For all $\delta \in(0,1)$ there is $n_0\in \NN$ such that for all $k, n\ge n_0$ with $n\ge k\ge \delta n$, the following holds for every $n$-vertex graph $G$ with $\delta(G)\geq (1+\delta)\frac{k}{2}$ and $\Delta (G)\geq (1+{\delta})\tfrac{4k}{3}$. \\ If $T$ is a $k$-edge tree with $\Delta(T)\le k^{\frac{1}{67}}$, then either \begin{enumerate}[(a)] \item $T$ embeds in $G$; or \item $G$ is $(\frac{\delta^4}{10^{10}},x)$-$\ext$ for every $x\in V(G)$ of degree at least $(1+\delta)\tfrac{4k}{3}$. \end{enumerate} \end{theorem}